-Lake Nasser is an artificial lake in southern Egypt that was formed after the construction of the Aswan Dam on the Nile River.
-It is divided into two sections: one in southern Egypt, in the Upper Egypt region, and the other in northern Sudan, known as Lake Nuba.
-The lake's water storage capacity is approximately 122 acre-feet.
+Lake Nasser is located in southern Egypt, it is an artificial lake that was formed after the construction of the Aswan Dam on the Nile River.
+It is divided into two parts: one part is located in southern Egypt, in the Upper Egypt region, and the other part is located in northern Sudan and is called Lake Nuba.
+The water storage capacity within the lake is approximately one hundred and thirty-two cubic kilometers.

 Some fifty years ago, the Egyptian government built a huge dam in Aswan to stop the Nile floods and thus protect crops.
 This caused the water level to rise to the south, flooding everything in its path.
 And that was how the desert was filled with water and Lake Nasser was born, an immense extension that today serves as the border between Egypt and Sudan.
 Its more than 5,000 km2 making it the largest artificial lake in the world, also being known as the Nubian Sea.